railwayapp/docs/src/docs/reference/projects.md

 - Environment variables are private from viewers
 - Services and Deployment logs are public

-Find instructions for updating your project's visibility [here](/how-to/projects#updating-project-visibility).
+Find instructions for updating your project's visibility [here](/how-to/create-and-manage-projects#updating-project-visibility).

 ## Transferring Projects

-Users can transfer projects to other users or to Teams if they have just signed up for Pro.
+Users can transfer projects to other users or to Teams if they have signed up for Pro.

 - Project transfers to other users are only allowed for users subscribed to the [Hobby Plan](/reference/pricing#plans) (both the initiator and recipient of the transfer).

-- Project transfers to [Teams]() are only allowed for users who are members of an existing Team.
+- Project transfers to [Teams](/reference/teams) are only allowed for users who are members of an existing Team.